Skip to main content

 Server-Side Setup

-Your backend is responsible for sending audio to the avatar service and having the resulting avatar stream published to your RTC room or channel.
-Two approaches are available per platform:
+Your backend is responsible for sending audio to the avatar service and having the resulting avatar stream published to your RTC room.
+Two approaches are available:

 PlatformFramework pluginServer SDK + egress